"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (29:03)

 Automating the entry of the month-end accruals.
-Typically the way it's going to work is someone from AP is going to have a spreadsheet.
-They'll export all of their vendors that they usually work with and they know they often have accrued expenses.
+Typically, the way it's going to work is that someone from AP will have a spreadsheet.
+They'll export all of their vendors that they usually work with, and they know they often have accrued expenses.
 And then they're either going to manually look at their POs or reach out to a department head to ask specifically "have you worked with legal this month, should we have been billed for hours that we haven't been billed for?"

-Then they're going to enter that information—whatever they estimate the expense should be—in the Excel spreadsheet, they'll finish doing their calculations, and then they'll upload this back into NetSuite.
+Then they're going to enter that information—whatever they estimate the expense should be—in the Excel spreadsheet, finish their calculations, and upload it back into NetSuite.

 So rather than doing that, we take the data out of NetSuite, create the table in NetSuite and then allow them to make any adjustments they want in the worksheet before automatically creating the journal entry for them.